 And joining us now, we have General Thomas McInerney and Colonel Oliver North, the host of War Stories on Fox News and Fox Business, discussing the tactics, the methodology, the message that was sent here.

-Uh, gentlemen, welcome back to the program.
+Gentlemen, welcome back to the program.

 And Colonel North, let me begin with you about the president's actions last night in response to the use once again of chemical weapons against innocent men, women, and children.

-Well, Sean, if you want to send a message, excuse me, you can send flowers, or if you want your message to matter, you can send 59 cruise missiles, which is what the president did.
+And if you want your message to matter, you can send 59 cruise missiles, which is what the president did.

 I think that's really well said, General McInerney.

-Well, it was brilliant, it was decisive.
+Well, it was brilliant.

 There was no agonizing on it.

-He told the world that we will do business, we will not accept that kind of behavior.
+He told the world that we will do business.

-So it set the tone, a la President Reagan of the Trump administration, Sean.
+So it set the tone, a la President Reagan, of the Trump administration, Sean.

-Well, I think, you know, how do you think Colonel North, I mean, because this to me was a message that this is a line in the sand, which is what the president had said in the press conference with King Abdullah earlier this week.
+Well, I think, you know, how do you think, Colonel North, I mean, because this to me was a message that this is a line in the sand, which is what the president had said in the press conference with King Abdullah earlier this week.

-This is a lot of more than a red line.
+This is more than a red line.

-It's it's way beyond that.
+It's way beyond that.

 And the message to me is that there's a new sheriff in town, and the new sheriff is not going to sit back and watch innocent men, women, and children get gassed without reacting or without there being consequences.

-Now, you know, I know that the president wasn't for this at the time, but to me, I think being in the office seeing those images, you could hear it in his voice both during that press conference and last night that he was deeply moved at at what was, you know, crimes against humanity in our lifetime.
+Now, you know, I know that the president wasn't for this at the time, but to me, I think being in the office, seeing those images, you could hear it in his voice both during that press conference and last night that he was deeply moved at what was, you know, crimes against humanity in our lifetime.

-Oh no, and there's no doubt this guy is a war criminal.
+Oh, no, and there's no doubt this guy is a war criminal.

-The mas the message goes straight to Moscow.
+The message goes straight to Moscow.

 Putin is in a very bad spot.

-So I don't see that happening.
+I don't see that happening.

 You know, they even said earlier this week their support for Syria.

-This is not nonconditional support unconditional support.
+This is not non-conditional support, unconditional support.

-I I do know that these people are not fools.
+I do know that these people are not fools.

 And this has salutary benefits that go well beyond getting rid of Assad.